syh7/DnDwiki/src/main/resources/raw/inquisitors/arc 2/session 6 - woodcutting competition.md

 - OG see Beetlefeet unload Miranda, Tommy and Annika
 - Say the refugees were put in a camp outside the city without their stuff
-- Idris was arrested for violating "the mage guild accords"
+- Idrisse was arrested for violating "the mage guild accords"
-- Tommy got a message from Idris ,and he wrote it down, then tore it up
+- Tommy got a message from Idrisse ,and he wrote it down, then tore it up

 + Puzzle time!